 Learning Disabilities in NYC

 Comprehensive testing for dyslexia, dyscalculia, dysgraphia, and processing disorders.
-Get answers and a plan for school success.
+Get answers and a plan for success.

 Reading is slow and exhausting.
 Math facts won't stick.
-Writing assignments take hours and end in tears.
-And everyone keeps saying "just try harder"— but you can see them trying as hard as they can.
+Writing takes forever.
+And everyone keeps saying "just try harder"—but you can see the effort is already there.

 Something isn't adding up.
 And you're right to trust your instincts.

-We specialize in learning disability evaluations that identify exactly what's making school harder than it should be—and create a plan for success in NYC schools.
+We specialize in learning disability evaluations that identify exactly what's making learning harder than it should be—and create a plan for success in school, college, or the workplace.

 ✓ Smart in some ways, struggling in others Articulate and creative, but reading is inexplicably hard.
 Understands math concepts but can't remember basic facts.
 Brilliant ideas but can't get them on paper.